Lee Olesky

-Education
+Lee H. Olesky (born 1961) is an American businessman who was the co-founder and former chairman and chief executive of Tradeweb.

+He has been featured several times by Institutional Investor in its annual rankings of the industry's top financial technology innovators.

+Biography

+Early life and education

+Olesky is a native of New Jersey.
+His father was the president of a pipe manufacturing company in Garwood, New Jersey.
+He has one sister, Dara (Olesky) Rudorfer.

-Olesky earned a B.A. in history from Tulane University and a J.D. from George Washington University Law School.
+Olesky attended Livingston High School, where he was a member of the tennis team, although he did not get much play.
+In 1984, Olesky earned a B.A. in history from Tulane University.
+Without career plans, he then attended George Washington University Law School, from where he earned a J.D. in 1987.

 Career

-Credit Suisse First Boston
+After graduation, Olesky was a mergers and acquisitions lawyer for two years.

 In 1989, Olesky joined Credit Suisse First Boston, then known as First Boston, where he worked on derivatives.
 From 1993 to 1999 he worked in a variety of management positions, ultimately as Chief Operating Officer for the Fixed Income Americas division.
 While at Credit Suisse, Olesky co-wrote the business plan for Tradeweb, assembled a consortium of investors, and helped launch Tradeweb as a multi-bank joint venture in 1998, creating the first multi-dealer online marketplace for U.S. Treasury Securities.
 He served as the first chairman of Tradeweb's board of directors.

-BrokerTec Global

-In 1999, Olesky left Credit Suisse and relocated to London to co-found BrokerTec Global, another joint venture platform.
-He served as the founding CEO until BrokerTec was acquired in 2002 by ICAP plc, a UK-based inter-broker dealer business focused on electronic financial markets and post-trade business for financial institutions.
+In 1999, Olesky left Credit Suisse and relocated to London to co-found BrokerTec Global.
+He served as the CEO until BrokerTec was acquired in 2002 by ICAP plc.

-Tradeweb

 Following the acquisition of BrokerTec Global, Olesky rejoined Tradeweb as President in 2002.
 He remained in London, where he focused on building out Tradeweb's presence in Europe, as well as the company's expansion into derivatives and Asia, the sale of Tradeweb to Thomson Reuters in 2004, and the acquisition of LeverTrade in 2006.